Mariangiola Criscuolo: Early life and education

-Mariangela Criscuolo was born c.
+Mariangiola Criscuolo was born c.
 1548 in Naples, Italy.
 She was exposed to art at a young age as members of her family were already established Neapolitan artists.
 Her uncle, Giovanni Angelo Criscuolo (c.
 1500 – after 1577 Naples), was originally a notary that later became a painter.
 Her father, Giovanni Filippo Criscuolo (c.
 1529 – 1561), was also an artist in Naples, whose style was similar to followers of Raphael.
 The similarities in style in Mariangela’s work with that of her father makes him a probable source of her informal training in becoming a painter.
 Those similarities in style are more clearly illustrated in Giovanni Filippo’s Annunciation for San Paolo Maggiore in Naples and Mariangela’s depiction of the same scene for the parocchiale di Bucciano in Benevento.

 Career

-Mariangela worked to become a prominent female portraitist before being married to another artist, Giovanni Antonio d’Amato (1535–1598).
+Mariangiola worked to become a prominent female portraitist before being married to another artist, Giovanni Antonio d’Amato (1535–1598).
 Later in her career, she turned to history painting, depicting many religious scenes, such as the Death of the Virgin and an altarpiece of the Virgin and Child with Saints.
 Another well known work by Mariangela is the Deposition from the Cross found in the church of San Servino in Naples.

 While still married to her husband, Mariangela also ran possibly the earliest documented female-organized informal school of art in Naples.
 She taught both female and male students.
 Few of her male pupils reached great acclaim as it was perceived to be less impressive to learn from a female teacher.

 One of her suspected female pupils was Luisa Capomazza, who went on to take vows as a nun and paint for various churches in Naples.